Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

    #[init(contract = "PiggyBank")]

-The init function takes a single argument, ``ctx: &impl HasInitContext``, which is a zero-sized struct with a number of getter functions for accessing information about the current context, such as the account that invoked this contract, the supplied arguments and information about the state of the blockchain.
+The init function takes two arguments:

+- ``ctx: &impl HasInitContext``, which is a zero-sized struct with a number of getter functions for accessing information about the current context, such as the account that invoked this contract, the supplied arguments and information about the state of the blockchain
+- ``state_builder: &mut StateBuilder<S: HasState>``, which has functions for creating sets, maps, and boxes that effectively utilize the way contract state is stored on the chain.
+It is parameterized by ``S: HasState`` to enable mocking the state, as we shall see in part two of this tutorial.

 The return type of the function is ``InitResult<PiggyBankState>``, which is an alias for ``Result<PiggyBankState, Reject>``.
 The returned state is serialized